Stakes are high for all of Black America in upcoming California recall vote

 The removal of the incumbent Democratic governor of the blue mega state, California, by a right-wing Trump-supporting Republican would energize Republicans everywhere and embolden them as they seek to recapture control of the Congress next year and the presidency in 2024.
 If Republicans are successful in California, it would create a far-reaching detriment to the future aspirations of Black America.

-Newsom’s defeat would create the possibility that the progressive legislative programs that Congressional Democrats are pursuing in a 50-50 Senate that already requires the vote of Vice President Kamala Harris to get progressive laws passed.
-Passage of these laws being debated in the Senate would be jeopardized if an aging and increasingly frail 88 year-old Senator Diane Feinstein would become unable to serve.
-If that happens, she would certainly be promptly replaced by a conservative Republican and lead to a Republican majority that would end Democratic control of the chamber.
+Newsom’s defeat would create the possibility that the progressive legislative programs that Congressional Democrats are pursuing in a 50-50 Senate, which already requires the vote of Vice President Kamala Harris to get progressive laws passed, could stall.
+Passage of these laws being debated in the Senate would be jeopardized if an aging and increasingly frail 88-year-old Senator Diane Feinstein would become unable to serve.
+If that happens, she would certainly be promptly replaced by a conservative Republican and lead to a Republican majority, that would end Democratic control of the chamber.

 Remember the dire consequences for Black Americans when a Republican-controlled Senate denied an appointment to the Supreme Court by then-President Barack Obama, and the subsequent death of a very ill Supreme Court Justice Ruth Bader Ginsburg allowed Trump and a Republican Senate to appoint still another Supreme Court Justice.